Tom-Danger-Bryant/frontend-process/README.md

 # frontend-process
 This repo is intended for new devs to familiarize themselves with our front end dev processes.
 It uses a fictional scenario to illustrate the best way to approach building new components.

+**Note: This code will not run as is (there is no build or module mgmt) it is just meant to serve as a guidline**

 Important files in this repo will be accompanied with a `{{filename}}-README.MD` to explain their purpose and contents.

 ## Scenario